MicrosoftDocs/well-architected/well-architected/sap/design-areas/data-platform.md

 **Enable write accelerator.** Write accelerator is a capability for M-Series VMs on Premium Storage with Azure Managed Disks exclusively.
 It’s imperative to enable write accelerator on the disks associated with the /hana/log volume.
 This configuration facilitates sub millisecond writes latency for 4 KB and 16-KB blocks sizes.
 For more information, see [Azure Write Accelerator](/azure/virtual-machines/how-to-enable-write-accelerator).

 **Choose the right VM.** Choosing the right VM has cost and performance implications.
 The goal is to pick a storage VM that supports the IOPS and throughput requirements of the SAP workload.
-There are three critical areas to focus while selecting a VM.
+There are three critical areas to focus while selecting a VM:

 - ***Number of vCPUs*** - The number of CPUs has a direct effect on the licenses in the database node.
 Most of the databases follow a core-based licensing model.
 Use the amount that meets your needs and adjust licensing agreements as necessary.